R-C137/SphinxTest/source/index.rst

 ..
 CLogic Docs Test documentation master file, created by sphinx-quickstart on Tue Jul 22 22:13:29 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+With build diff here #1

 CLogic Docs Test documentation
 ==============================